 Yield 4 +

-The dreaded vegetable of childhood can be feared no longer!
-This delicious recipe will convert even the most adamant opponent of brussel sprouts into a fan!
+The dreaded vegetable of childhood shall be feared no longer!
+This delicious recipe will convert even the most adamant opponent of Brussels sprouts into a fan!

 - Place on a large baking sheet.